 Sometimes a comparison makes things easier to understand.
 If you own a home or drive a car it is required that you have insurance on it.
 There is a cost associated with this every year that covers the risk associated with something happening to your property.
 At the end of each year do you get money back because your house didn’t burn down or you didn’t crash your car?
 The answer is no. The reason is that you pay an insurance company to take on the financial risk of something catastrophic happening.
 The premium (cost of the policy) is the cost of transferring that risk.
 If the insurer returned the money they received if policies go unused they would not be in business for long.
 If you feel like receiving something back at the end of the policy is important to you then there are options for types of coverage that provide this.

-If you feel like receiving money back at the end of your life insurance policy (or during the policy), it is important to know that there are actually other types of life insurance products which provide this feature.
+If you feel like receiving money back at the end of your term life insurance policy (or during the policy), it is important to know that there are actually other types of life insurance products which provide this feature.
 This type of life insurance is called permanent life insurance and there are two main types of permanent life insurance products- whole life insurance and universal life insurance.
 These types of life insurance products cost more than term life insurance because of the added features that they provide.
 We recommend speaking with one of our experience life insurance brokers to determine what type of life insurance is right for you.